 Some of our EDI Practices include:

-Providing free childcare for company members with children.
+Providing accessible childcare for company members with children.

 Implementing at least one ASL-interpreted performance of each of our shows.

 Including safe-guards in the rehearsal process specific to performed physical combat and intimacy.

 Providing high-quality assisted listening devices for all performances.